Does Backup Exec System Recovery (BESR) 2010 or Symantec System Recovery (SSR) 2011/2013 work with PGP Encryption software?

 - Connect the backup media to your computer.

 - Run the Recover My Computer wizard and restore your computer.
+If a System Reserved partition was backed-up, that must also be restored with the other volume(s).
 Do not allow the computer to reboot when finished.

 (Note: If the following steps fails, a drive letter may not have been assigned to the system partition.
 If this is the case, allow the system to reboot immediately back into the Symantec Recovery Disk and try again.
 However, if the boot option to the SRD is missed during the reboot and the PGP encryption screen appears, the MBR will be scrambled and the restore process must be repeated).